madfolio/open_ai/README.md

 # open_ai

->> This README was written in OpenAI and was lightly edited manually.
+> This README was written in OpenAI and was lightly edited manually.

 I am a writer.
 I write all the time.
-I write in openAi and Appendix: a note on terminology.
+I write in openAi.

 OpenAI is a non-profit artificial intelligence research company.
 They are trying to solve the problem of making artificial intelligence safe and beneficial for people and society.
 OpenAI's strategy is to pursue a number of paths at the same time, so that whatever happens, we will have a good outcome.